-Including coconut oil in your diet, without any additional changes, can reduce your waistline.
+Including coconut oil in your diet can reduce your waistline without any additional changes.

 6. Fruits and vegetables

-Except for avocados, you can hardly find fruits or veggies that are rich in fats.
+You can hardly find fruits or veggies rich in fats except for avocados.
 But there are plenty of them low in carbs.
 So you can still add them to your high-fat low-carb diet.